euroscipy/euroscipy_proceedings/papers/michal_nowotka/michal_nowotka.rst

 Supporting the process of extracting and curation data from scientific papers is another area where Python plays an important role.
-The ChEMBL team is currently working on a web application, that can aid in-house expert curators with this rather tedious and time-consuming process.
+The ChEMBL team is currently working on a web application, that can aid in-house expert curators with this challenging and time-consuming process.
 The application can open a scientific publication in PDF format or a scanned image and extract compounds presented as images or identifiers.
 Extracted compounds are presented to the user in order to correct possible